bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 That is an assumption and despite the fact that that's the way most wallets work today, that is just not true.
 So just to recap real quick, Satoshi assumed all transactions must belong to the same owner.
 This isn't true, and that discovery led to the creation of Coinjoin.

+## How transactions work: inputs, outputs, and the common-input heuristic

 So before we can go further and dive into how Coinjoin works and how Payjoin works, we have to understand how at a high level transactions work, right?
 So very simply there are inputs and outputs to every transaction.
-Coins that are consumed in a transaction are referred to as inputs, coins that are spent from a transaction are referred to as outputs, okay?
+Coins that are consumed in a transaction are referred to as inputs.
+Coins that are spent from a transaction are referred to as outputs, okay?
 So that's like the very basic way to think about it.
 So you can see here, let's say Alice has a set of UTXOs, maybe people paid to her in the past.
 And so these are unspent transaction outputs that she has not used as inputs to any other transaction.